 This is actually where Zelle shines versus other transfer apps such as Venmo.
 Zelle doesn’t charge any fees to its users, mostly due to the partnerships it has with financial institutions.
 For example, Venmo and Cashapp both charge fees if you want to money using a credit card.
 And, PayPal charges a fee if you want to deposit the funds into your bank account immediately instead of waiting a day or two for the transfer to complete.

 And, you’ll also note that the Zelle transfer limit is quite high as well.
 If you’re using the Zelle app because your bank doesn’t currently work with Zelle, then the transfer limit is $500 per week.
 This is compared to the $299.99 Venmo transfer limit for unverified users (verified Venmo users can transfer up to $4,999.99 per week).
 However, if your bank does offer Zelle then you’re able to transfer larger amounts, depending on the bank limits.
+For example, the Zelle transfer limit for Wells Fargo is $2500 per day.
 There are no limits to how much money you can receive through Zelle.

 What Currencies Can You Use with Zelle?

 Zelle is great, but it's only available in the US.
 This is likely due to the fact that it’s a payment app created and supported by 30 major US banks.
 So, in a way, it makes sense.
 Unfortunately, to send or receive money via Zelle, you have to have a US bank account and so does the recipient.
 Furthermore, it’s actually still unavailable in US territories such as Puerto Rico, the US Virgin Islands, and even Guam.

 Because of the fact that the platform only supports users with US bank accounts, Zelle Pay customer support appears to only be in English as well at this time.

 Is Zelle Safe?